 One of the most important ways we can support children in this area of development is through helping them to identify and label their feelings – and modelling acceptable reactions to those big emotions.

-Today I’m sharing seven social-emotional activities for preschoolers and reception children, to help support this critical developmental phase.
+Today I’m sharing seven social-emotional activities for preschoolers and reception age kids, to help support this critical developmental phase and increase resilience in your children.

 7 Social-Emotional Activities for Preschoolers